Bootstrapping Heisenberg Magnets and their Cubic Instability: The tiptop algorithm

 \subsubsection{Adaptively meshing the box}

 While the distribution of points in figure \ref{tiptop:rescaled} no longer has extreme aspect ratios, the points are still clustered in a small region of the unit box.

-Based on the assumption that the feasible island only shrinks as the gap increases, we now only consider three sets of points: feasible at the current $\Delta_{\text{max\_gap}}$, and infeasible or in-progress at $\Delta_{\text{gap}} \le \Delta_{\text{max\_gap}}$.
-For the rest of this step, we will be treating in-progress and infeasible points identically.
+Based on the assumption that the allowed island only shrinks as the gap increases, we now only consider three sets of points: allowed at the current $\Delta_{\text{allowed}}$, disallowed at $\Delta_{\text{gap}} \le \Delta_{\text{allowed}}$, and in-progress.
+For the rest of this step, we will be treating in-progress and disallowed points identically.

 The strategy is to place points in regions that are empty.
-To quantify this emptiness, we create a regular mesh covering the points.
+To quantify this emptiness, we create a hierarchy of meshes covering all the points.
 Empty regions are then cells that have no points.

-We start with a very coarse mesh consisting of a single cell covering the entire unit box.
-Then we loop over all cells, splitting each cell a point into $2^N$ cells (4 for our example).
-We recursively loop over these new cells, continuing until we have reached the minimum cell size.
+The mesh hierarchy starts with a single coarse cell covering the entire unit box.
+The next level has $2^N$ cells (4 for our example), the level after that has $2^{2N}$ cells, and so on.
+This subdivision continues up to our predefined limit of 47 levels.
+This implies a relative minimum cell width of $2^{-47}$.
+This is quite small, but still significantly larger than the minimum resolution of an IEEE-754 double-precision number ($2^{-53}$).
+This helps reduce errors as points get rotated and scaled.

+Next, we compute the coordinate extents of the allowed points in the transformed frame.
+For example, the extents in the transformed horizontal direction is the difference between the smallest and largest horizontal coordinates for the allowed points.
+This gives us a list of $N$ numbers.
+In figure \ref{tiptop:rescaled}, these extents are about 0.2 in both vertical and horizontal directions.

-The minimum cell size is set by multiplying the \emph{minimum} coordinate extents of the rescaled feasible points by a fixed fraction $f_{\text{cutoff}}$.
-In figure \ref{tiptop:rescaled}, this minimum extent is about 0.5 in both dimensions.
+We then define a minimum cell size as the minimum of these $N$ extents multiplied by a fixed fraction $f_{\text{cutoff}}$.
 We use $f_{\text{cutoff}}=2$, which is deliberately very coarse.
-If $f_{\text{cutoff}}<1$, then the algorithm will feel the need to completely fill in internal regions, even though, by assumption, the internal spaces do not need to be checked.
+This tends to double the size of the allowed region at each step.
+Also, if $f_{\text{cutoff}}$ is too small, then the algorithm will completely fill in internal regions, even though, by assumption, the internal spaces do not need to be checked.
+This minimum cell size corresponds to a level $l_{\max}$ in the hierarchy of meshes.

-Just after a jump to a higher gap, there is only one feasible point at $\Delta_{\text{feasible}}$.
-In this case, the extents are zero, so we use a default minimum cell width of $2^{-47}$.
-This is quite small, but a little bigger than the minimum resolution of an IEEE-754 double-precision number ($2^{-53}$).
-This helps reduce errors from round-tripping the number through different systems.
+Just after a jump to a higher gap, there is only one allowed point at $\Delta_{\text{allowed}}$.
+In this case, the extents are zero, so we set $l_{\max}=47$, the finest level.

-Most of these cells will be empty.
-We select the largest empty cell that is adjacent to a cell containing only feasible points.
-If there are multiple empty cells next to a feasible cell, then we select a new cell in the order $(+,+), (-,-), (+,-), (-,+)$ as in figure \ref{tiptop:amr}.
-We only check diagonals, so points get laid out in a checkerboard pattern.
+Restricting our search to cells at level $l<l_{\max}$, we look for any empty cells adjacent to the allowed points.
+There will, in general, be multiple empty cells at multiple levels.
+We choose the largest empty cell.